WEC-Sim/WEC-Sim/source/advanced_features.rst

 	:code:`waves.waveDir = <user defined wave direction(s)>; %[deg]`

 The incident wave direction has a default heading of 0 Degrees (Default = 0), and should be defined as a column vector for more than one wave direction.
-For more information about the wave formulation, refer to `Wave Theory <http://wec-sim.github.io/WEC-Sim/theory.html#wave-spectra>`_.
+For more information about the wave formulation, refer to :ref:`theory:Wave Spectra`.

 Wave Directional Spreading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^